The New Yankee Workshop: Overview

 The New Yankee Workshop featured the construction of woodworking projects, including workshop accessories, architectural details and furniture projects ranging from simple pieces to complex, high-quality reproductions of antique classic furniture.
 In the course of 21 seasons, approximately 235 projects were produced.
 In addition to furniture and cabinets, the show also focused on outdoor projects such as the building of a gazebo, shed, greenhouse, sailing boat, flag pole, mail box, cupola, and fences.
-He also goes to different places that are related to woodworking.
+At the start of many episodes, Norm Abram travels to historic landmarks or notable locations that relate to the subject project.

 Theme song

 The New Yankee Workshop theme song consists of a fast-paced guitar tune with a harmonica sound.
+It is composed by Peter Bell and David Mash of Musitech Productions.

 Set design

 The shop where the show was produced is owned by Morash and is located on his property even though the viewer was given the impression that it was in Abram's backyard.

 The shop is 936 sqft in size.
 The famous sliding barn door faces west.
 Along the west wall is the "back bench" and drill press.
 Along the south wall is the miter bench and storage unit, radial arm saw, and (not seen in episodes) a computer, a TV, and a small office area.
 The east wall of the shop has a staircase leading to a loft area, jig storage, horizontal edge sander, and dust collector.
-The north wall houses sheet goods, router table, bar clamps, Timesaver wide belt sander, planer, jointer, band saw, and various mobile tools.
+The north wall houses sheet goods, router table, bar clamps, wide belt sander, planer, jointer, band saw, and various mobile tools.
 The center area of the shop consists of the table saw and associated outfeed tables as well as a large assembly table.
 In the northeast section of the building is a separate finishing room.